angelxuanchang/nlp-class/project.md

 A good structure for the milestone report will include the following sections.
 It can then also serve as a draft for your final project write-up.
 * Introduction
     * Motivate the problem, describe your goals, and highlight your findings (if you have findings)
+* Related Work
+    * Briefly describe existing related work (with citations) and how your work relates to it
 * Approach
     * Provide details on your main approach and baselines.
 Be specific.
 Make clear what part is original, what code you are writing yourself, what code you are using that is taken from elsewhere (homework, github, etc)
 * Experiments